 Wilson is a very small village located in the state of New York.
-With a population of 1,229 people and two associated neighborhoods, Wilson is the 713th largest community in New York.
-Much of the housing stock in Wilson was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,219 people and two associated neighborhoods, Wilson is the 713th largest community in New York.
+Wilson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Telecommuters are a relatively large percentage of the workforce: 16.39% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small village, Wilson does not have a public transit system used by locals to get to and from work.
+Wilson is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Wilson is a somewhat ethnically-diverse village.
 The people who call Wilson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilson residents report their race to be White, followed by Native American.
 Important ancestries of people in Wilson include German, Irish, English, Italian, and Polish.